-We also wanted to show your that we differentiate medical organizations by their types and treat each business individually with your needs in mind to propose the best solution.
-Whether you are a hospital, private practice, caregiving agency, assisted living facility, nursing home, mental health counselor center or other kind of medical service, we can find the right solution for you.
+We also wanted to show you that we differentiate medical organizations by their types and treat each business individually with your needs in mind to propose the best solution.
+Whether you are a hospital, private practice, caregiving agency, assisted living facility, nursing home, mental health counseling center or other kinds of medical service, we can find the right solution for you.

 Ask your personnel about the hurdles in their work with existing software

-Go through the current workflow of different employees and optimise the business processes
+Go through the current workflow of different employees and optimize the business processes

 Brainstorm with colleagues on what should be automated or changed in the existing solution, or if you do not use EHR yet, what features you would like to have

 Make or order Business Analysis from the specialists.
 At Greenice, we can help you with the Business Analysis.

 Find a designer with good command in medical systems usability

 Send requirements and designs to us for estimation